Conditional Mutual Information for Disentangled Representations in Reinforcement Learning: Limitations and future work

 \section{Limitations and future work}

 Instead of the common practice of frame stacking, we stack representations when using CMID to avoid introducing causal relationship between variables in the stack of frames as discussed in Section~\ref{subsec:architecture}.
 Future work could consider how to adapt CMID to allow for these more complex causal relationships.
-The kNN permutations approach to minimise CMI also adds computational complexity to update the encoder for each kNN, so future work could consider more efficient ways to sample from the product of marginals distribution.
+The kNN permutations approach to minimise CMI also adds computational complexity to update the encoder for each kNN, adding a 67\% increase in run time on average for our experiments compared to the base RL algorithm.
+The number of kNN and the size of the representation could be reduced in scenarios where computation time is of high importance, and future work could consider more efficient ways to sample from the product of marginals distribution.

 We evaluated our approach on tasks with correlation between object properties (that impact dynamics) and colour.
 This scenario already shows that state-of-the-art baselines suffer from a significant deterioration in performance under correlation shifts as well as being unable to learn an optimal policy in training for some tasks.
 As such, the colour correlations are sufficient to demonstrate the effectiveness of our approach in improving generalisation.
 However, future work could evaluate our approach on correlations with more complex distractors, such as background videos and camera angles.
 In particular, we use a conditioning set containing only the most recent timestep in our experiments, but more complex environments can have strong correlations over multiple timesteps (e.g.\ background videos) which may require more history in the conditioning set \citep{Albrecht2016}.
 Future work could consider using more representations and actions from history in the conditioning set efficiently to apply CMID to more complex environments and correlations.